gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 <%@ page import="java.util.List" %>
 <%@ page import="java.util.ArrayList" %>
 ```
-If you ever want to know what a standard class does you can look for it's javadoc online
+If you ever want to know what a standard class does you can look for it's javadoc online.

 The List interface is described here